Types of Research Summaries

 Tips for writing a clear and concise abstract

-Think of your abstract like a movie trailer.
-It should leave the reader eager to learn more but knowledgeable enough to grasp the scope of your work.
-Although abstracts and artist statements need to contain key information on your project, your title and abstract should be understandable to a lay audience.
+Think of your abstract or artist statement like a movie trailer: it should leave the reader eager to learn more but knowledgeable enough to grasp the scope of your work.
+Although abstracts and artist statements need to contain key information on your project, your title and summary should be understandable to a lay audience.

 The title of your abstract/statement/poster should include some language that the lay person can understand.
 When someone reads your title they should have SOME idea of the nature of your work and your discipline.